ZidaSong/RSI-paper-list/README.md

 )

 # Contact
-Please contact Zida Song(szd16688@qq.com) for your questions about this webpage.
+Please contact %%%% for your questions about this webpage.